outsinre/outsinre.github.com/_posts/2015-10-02-project-page-blog.md

 1. *blog.example.com* for Github *project page*, mainly hosting Chinese posts.
 2. *www.example.com* and *example.com* for Github *user page*, mainly hosting technical posts.

-    Top domain *example.com* can ONLY be used as an alternative of subdomain *www*.
+    Top domain *example.com* can ONLY be used as an alternative to subdomain *www*.

 # Project on Github